 Lately, I’ve been making an effort to get them in print, which is why I decided to create this DIY Pull Out Memory Box.
 It’s quick and easy to make, but unique enough to be something that can be given as a gift or cherished in your own home for years.
 I try to take friends along on my travels, or make new ones along the way, and this would make an excellent gift to share our travel memories.
 Suitable for any subject, you can also create memory boxes that focus on family members or even special events – like birthdays or graduations.
 What I really love about this project is that you can do it over and over and still have it turn out differently each time, just by changing up the materials used.

-Step by step instructions on how to make your own along with a video can found over on the Alamo Scenic Drive blog.
+Step by step instructions on how to make your own can found over on the Alamo Scenic Drive blog.